 How can I release equity under 55?

-If you’re after equity release for someone under 55, you can take out a lifetime mortgage like our Payment Term Lifetime Mortgage (PTLM), which you can take out if you’re aged 50 plus and at least one borrower is working.
-You make monthly interest repayments until you turn 75 or until you retire, whichever is sooner.
+If you’re after equity release for someone under 55, you can take out a lifetime mortgage like our Payment Term Lifetime Mortgage (PTLM), which you can take out if you’re aged 50 plus.
+You make monthly interest repayments for a pre-agreed period of time, which can be up until your 75th birthday.

 If you want to access the money tied up in your home without taking on any debt, you could consider downsizing.
 It’s not right for everyone, so we’ve put together an article on downsizing vs. equity release that might help.